-Harry and Meghan to meet inspirational youngsters at WellChild Awards
+Prince Harry and Meghan to meet inspirational youngsters at WellChild Awards

 -

-Harry and Meghan to meet inspirational youngsters at WellChild Awards
+Prince Harry and Meghan to meet inspirational youngsters at WellChild Awards

 The Duke and Duchess of Sussex are to celebrate the courage shown by seriously ill youngsters at the annual WellChild Awards.